Fayest/netCDF_Octave/README.md

 if there is mistakes just contact me, I'll correct it as soon as possible.

 create and tasted in octave 4.2.1

+nb: as always sorry for bad grammar :D